-You must use Form 140 rather than Form 140A or Form 140EZ to file for 2000 if any of the following apply to you.
+You must use Form 140 rather than Form 140A or Form 140EZ to file for 2001 if any of the following apply to you.

-- You are single, head of household, married filing a separate return, or married filing a joint return and your Arizona taxable income is \$50,000 or more. - You are making adjustments to income. - You itemize deductions. - You claim tax credits other than the family income tax credit, the property tax credit, or the Clean Elections Fund tax credit. - You had taxable dividend income of more than \$400, and you are not eligible to file Form 140EZ. - You had taxable interest income of more than \$400, and you are not eligible to file Form 140EZ.
+- You are single, head of household, married filing a separate return, or married filing a joint return and your Arizona taxable income is \$50,000 or more. - You are making adjustments to income. - You itemize deductions. - You claim tax credits other than the family income tax credit, the credit for increased excise taxes, the property tax credit, or the Clean Elections Fund tax credit. - You had taxable dividend income of more than \$400, and you are not eligible to file Form 140EZ. - You had taxable interest income of more than \$400, and you are not eligible to file Form 140EZ.